apepblack22/expo-animated-linear-gradient/README.md

-# react-native-animated-linear-gradient
+# expo-animated-linear-gradient
-Animated linear gradient as background animation or other.
+Animated linear gradient as background animation or other For ExpoSDK (React-Native).

 ## Example